flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/09_powering-down.md

 ![APU Master off](../assets/beginner-guide/powering-down/apu-master-off1.png "APU Master off"){loading=lazy width=20%} <p style="color:yellow; font-size:18px;">TODO: update screenshot</p>

 - Wait 2 minutes for the APU FLAP door to close before you turn off the power, as this requires either APU or external power.
-- Turn off `EXT PWR` if it has been turned on before

 `EXTERNAL POWER .......................................................
 OFF`<br/>